manoss96/fluke/docs/source/user_guide/message_queues.rst

 Message Queues
 ***********************

-Through `fluke.queues <../documentation/queues.html>`_ Fluke provides
+Through the module `fluke.queues <../documentation/queues.html>`_ Fluke
-a straightforward API that makes it easy to interact with various message queue services in the cloud, such as Amazon SQS and Azure Queue Storage.
+provides a straightforward API that makes it easy to interact with various message queue services in the cloud, such as Amazon SQS and Azure Queue Storage.
 The simplicity of this API comes from the fact that it is based on just three basic operations:

 1. Push - Sending messages to a queue.
 2. Peek - Getting a glimpse of the messages within a queue.